antonioso-ng/directus-extension-operation-nanoid/README.md

 </p>

 # Developing
-As with any project, clone this repository.
+To contribute or customize the extension, clone the repository.
 ```sh
 git clone https://github.com/antonioso-ng/directus-extension-operation-nanoid
 ```

-Install project dependencies.
+Install project dependencies using your preferred package manager.
 ```sh
 bun i
 ```